volverjs/ai/README.md

     <p>{{ result }}</p>
 </template>
 ```

+> [!TIP]
+> The `result` reactive property contains the partial translation during process and the final result when the translation is completed.

 You can use a custom model by passing the `model` option to the `useTranslator` function.